Rules

 -

-All bug reports need to have clear reproduction steps and/or proof of concept.
+All vulnerability reports need to have clear reproduction steps and/or proof of concept.

 -